maartenhvdh/integration-example-algolia-breville/README.md

    2. **algolia-update-webhook** is the function you want to call via a webhook from Kontent.ai to notify Algolia there's been a change to your content and that it has to be updated and how.

 2. ### Create a new Webhook in Kontent.ai
-   The next step is [creating a new webhook in Kontent.ai](https://kontent.ai/learn/tutorials/develop-apps/integrate/webhooks#a-create-a-webhook).
+   The next step is [creating a new webhook in Kontent.ai](https://kontent.ai/learn/docs/webhooks/webhooks/javascript#a-create-webhooks).

    Fill out the following into the webhook's **URL address** field:

    {**algolia-update-webhook endpoint URL**}?appId={**algolia application id**}&index={**algolia search index name**}&slug={**codename of content's slug property**}

-   Subsequently, set the Kontent.ai **Delivery API triggers** to watch for _Publish_ and _Unpublish_ of your content items.
+   Subsequently, set the Kontent.ai **Delivery API triggers** to watch for changes in _published data_ on _content item events_.

    At the end, this is an example of how your webhook might look like: